nuta/vhpc2025-keynote/script.md

 - I know you are already familiar with this, so let me go through it quickly.
 - Hardware-assisted virtualization is a CPU feature which introduces a new CPU mode, called "guest mode".
 - Once CPU enters the guest mode, CPU executes instructions as usual, and when the guest needs an assistance from the hypervisor, the CPU exits the guest mode and jumps to the hypervisor (or host) kernel, which is called "vm exit".
-- The hypervisor handles the vm exit, like emulating sensitive instructions, emulating memory-mapped I/O, and go back to the guest mode.
+- The hypervisor handles the VM exit, such as emulating sensitive instructions, emulating memory-mapped I/O, and go back to the guest mode.

 # Cover: Hardware-assisted try-catch (with continuation)

-- TODO:
+- So what I want to share in this talk is that ...
+- Hardware-assisted virtualization such as Intel VT, AMD SVM, and son on are ... hardware-assisted try-catch.
+- In other words, hardware-assisted virtualization can be used as a generic mechanism to run a program in a different world.

 # Try-catch pattern